-2 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.
-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+~?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Reference bench- marks are indexes to measure No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes. whether the finan- cial product attains the environmental or social character- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? istics that they pro- mote.
 Not applicable.
 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
 Not applicable.
 How does the designated index differ from a relevant broad market index?
 Not applicable.
 Where can the methodology used for the calculation of the designated in- dex be found?
-Not applicable. www Where can I find more product specific information online?
+Not applicable.
+Where can I find mare product apositic information online? www Where can I find more product specific information online?
 More product-specific information can be found on the website: www.ubs.com/funds